-- Where is the Best Place to Wait for the Ferry from Split to Hvar?
+- Where is the Best Place to Wait for the Ferry in Split?

 The main ferry terminal is located one kilometre from Stari Grad, and its year-round ferries take two hours from Split.
 There are just three crossings in winter (from the end of October to the end of May), with more in the summer schedule, including a peak season crossing at 01:30.

 Here are the winter ferry times, above.
+During the high season in the summer, the ferry operates as many as seven times a day.
 You can check the latest schedule online and buy ferry tickets for Split, Hvar and all other Jadrolinija destinations from the official website.

 There is a second car ferry option connecting Split to the island of Hvar, which gives additional flexibility.
-The eastern town of Sucuraj is connected to the mainland at Drvenik by a 30-minute crossing.
-The longer driving time is offset by the shorter ferry crossing, and this route also has the benefit of a later crossing (22:00) if you are trying to make the island later in the evening.
-Once you hit the island, Sucuraj is a 1-hour drive to Jelsa, and another 30 minutes to Hvar Town.
+The eastern town of Sućuraj is connected to the mainland at Drvenik by a 30-minute crossing.
+The longer driving time is offset by the shorter ferry crossing.
+Additionally, this route also has the benefit of a later crossing (22:00) if you are trying to make the island later in the evening.
+Once you hit the island, Sućuraj is a 1-hour drive to Jelsa, and another 30 minutes to Hvar Town.
 Some islanders use this route to go from the island to Split as it is cheaper as well.

-Be aware that the Sucuraj ferry has capacity for just 32 cars.
+Be aware that the Sućuraj ferry has capacity for just 32 cars.
 While this is rarely a problem in the shoulder and off-season, queues do build up in peak season.
-My worst experience one August was being car number 182 in the queue, meaning I had to wait until the sixth ferry.
-When such queues appear, the timetable is abandoned and the ferry (often two ferries working in tandem) shuffle back and forth to Drvenik to reduce waiting times.
+My worst experience one August was being car number 182 in the queue.
+That meant that I had to wait until the sixth ferry.
+When such queues appear, the timetable gets abandoned.
+The two ferries working in tandem in such situations shuffle back and forth to Drvenik to reduce waiting times.

 Jadrolinija, the state ferry company, operates two schedules each year – the winter sailing schedule, which runs from October to the end of May, and the summer winter sailing schedule, which goes from late May until October.